zackmdavis/Less_Wrong_Drafts/deep_learning_is_function_approximation.md

 ### Risks From Learned Approximation

-I asked some of my internet friends why they seemed be regarding statistical modeling techniques as a grave matter of eschatological importance, and they said (not verbatim) it was because statistical modeling techniques are probably going to kill every human being on Earth within the next two to fifteen years.

-Big if true!
-I asked where I could read more about this thesis, and was directed to [a list of reputedly fatal problems, or "lethalities"](https://www.lesswrong.com/posts/uMQ3cqWDPHhjtiesc/agi-ruin-a-list-of-lethalities).
+When I solicited reading recommendations from people who ought to know about risks of harm from statistical modeling techniques, I was directed to [a list of reputedly fatal problems, or "lethalities"](https://www.lesswrong.com/posts/uMQ3cqWDPHhjtiesc/agi-ruin-a-list-of-lethalities).

 Unfortunately, I don't think I'm qualified to evaluate the list as a whole; I would seem to lack some necessary context.
 (The author keeps using the term "AGI" without defining it, and [adjusted gross income](https://www.irs.gov/e-file-providers/definition-of-adjusted-gross-income) doesn't make sense in context.)